Biden zeroes in on economic message as campaign winds down

 Also next week, Biden is scheduled to headline a political rally Tuesday in Florida.
 Democratic gubernatorial candidate Charlie Crist has been publicly encouraging the president to campaign with him in a state that has increasingly trended toward Republicans in recent election cycles.

-In Syracuse on Thursday afternoon, Biden will showcase a significant investment by the U.S.-based company Micron, one of the largest microchip manufacturers in the world.
-The company has credited a new law boosting domestic production of semiconductors for its new, so-called megafab in the area that will create 50,000 new jobs, which will pay an average of $100,000 a year.

-Senate Majority Leader Chuck Schumer, D-N.Y., privately encouraged the White House to deploy Biden to Syracuse for a Micron-specific event, according to a person familiar with the conversations.
-Democrats believe that will help voters to draw a direct connection to the party’s achievements and job growth.
-The person insisted on anonymity to detail private conversations.

-White House officials said Biden would use the Micron event to hammer home a closing message aimed at framing the contrast between the two parties’ economic agendas — an argument that the president began sketching out at a Democratic National Committee event earlier this week.
+Biden sought to use the Micron event to hammer home a closing message aimed at framing the contrast between the two parties’ economic agendas — an argument that the president began sketching out at a Democratic National Committee event earlier this week.

 “Everybody wants to make it a referendum, but it’s a choice between two vastly different visions for America,” Biden said of the midterms.
 “Democrats are building a better America for everyone with an economy that grows from the bottom up and the middle out, where everyone does well.
 Republicans are doubling down on their mega MAGA trickle-down economics that benefits the very wealthy."